icilalune/module-integration/README.md

 and ask the host application to translate it to its actual representation (real scheme such as file:// or http://).

+Note: You should not cast those objects in your module.
+See the Caveats section below.
+Those interfaces are provided as documentation purpose only.
+They are meant to be used on the host side only.

 The provided `com.icilalune.api.module.SpriteModule` may act as a base class for your module, providing convenience methods to prepare initialization.